ajschumacher/ajschumacher.github.io/20161005-presenting_hello_tensorflow_again/index.md

 This GPU utilization is not only for "neural" computations; TensorFlow can be used as an easy way to move many computations onto GPUs, without having to write any CUDA (etc.) yourself.

+You can also distribute computation across multiple GPUs (and multiple machines) but it isn't always automatic.
+[TF-Slim](https://research.googleblog.com/2016/08/tf-slim-high-level-library-to-define.html) provides some helpful functionality, and more seems to be becoming available all the time.

 -----